 The BCI is responding to the critical need for practical, location-specific urban planning in partnership with communities across the emerging nations, which will significantly impact positively on physical health, mental wellbeing, and social cohesion outcomes.
 Good urban planning also has many positive impacts on the landscape, biodiversity, natural ecosystems and the vibrancy, health, liveability and sustainability of urban communities.

-Our research will involve an examination and evaluation of place, cultural identity, physical context and topography, existing development, transportation, community facilities, public spaces and social activities, to create a system of enquiry tools that will permit us to consistently develop and implement appropriate solutions for different sites and cultural settings in different countries.
+Our research involves an examination and evaluation of place, cultural identity, physical context and topography, existing development, transportation, community facilities, public spaces and social activities, to create a system of enquiry tools that will permit us to consistently develop and implement appropriate solutions for different sites and cultural settings in different countries.

 The primary urban planning principles to be considered: